-27. Thinking back on your overall experience of audio (telephone) hearings, how easy have you found it to communicate with parties during the hearing?

-Very easy

-Easy

-Neither easy nor difficult

-Difficult

-Very difficult

-Not applicable- I haven't conducted any audio (telephone) hearings

-Please explain your answer

-fy when parties are vulnerable and may require reasonable adjustments to participate?

-Very easy

-Easy

-Neither easy nor difficult

-Difficult

-0 Very difficult

-\bigcirc Not applicable- I haven't conducted any audio (telephone) hearings

-Please e explain your answer

-\bigcirc More parties are represented by a lawyer or advice worker

-The same number of parties are represented by a lawyer or advice worker

-\bigcirc Fewer parties are represented by a lawyer or advice worker

-Please e explain your answer
+\ 28.
+Thinking back on your overall experience of audio (telephone) hearings, how easy have you found it to identify when parties are vulnerable and may require reasonable adjustments to participate?
+Very easy Easy Neither easy nor difficult Difficult Very difficult Not applicable- I haven't conducted any audio (telephone) hearings Please explain your answer \ 29.
+In your view, how has proceeding with hearings by telephone impacted on the number of parties who are represented e.g. by a lawyer or advice worker?
+More parties are represented by a lawyer or advice worker The same number of parties are represented by a lawyer or advice worker Fewer parties are represented by a lawyer or advice worker Please explain your answer